Malicious Insider Threats Are Growing and That’s Bad News for Businesses

 One great example of how much damage just one or two low-level malicious insiders can do quickly is the Shopify breach in Q4 2020.
 In this incident, two support team employees hatched a scheme to steal customer transaction records from specific merchants.
 While only about 20 shops were affected, several high-profile merchants were targeted, including influencer Kylie Jenner’s high-profile line Kylie Cosmetics.
 The data exposed included client details like email, name, and street address, as well as order details, but did not involve complete payment card numbers or financial information.

-Malicious insider threats like this are becoming more frequent in today’s challenging economy — between 2018 and 2020, malicious insider incidents climbed more than 45 percent.
-Analysts noted the fastest growth in insider threats in the Retail (38 percent two-year increase) and Financial Services (20 percent two-year increase) sectors.
-With booming dark web data markets and big unemployment numbers worldwide, many workers are looking to make a quick buck any way they can and that can cost your business dearly – the cost of a malicious insider incident has surged 31 percent as well.
+Malicious insider threats like this are becoming more frequent in today’s challenging economy — between 2018 and 2020, malicious insider incidents climbed more than 45 %.
+Analysts noted the fastest growth in insider threats in the Retail (38% two-year increase) and Financial Services (20% two-year increase) sectors.
+With booming dark web data markets and big unemployment numbers worldwide, many workers are looking to make a quick buck any way they can and that can cost your business dearly – the cost of a malicious insider incident has surged 31% as well.

-Data breaches caused by malicious actors are likely to be for their won profit, but some are for someone else’s benefit – in 2020, 71 percent of malicious insider breaches were financially motivated and 25 percent were motivated by espionage.
-That’s one reason why it’s critical to realize and accept that malicious insider threats are a reality for your business too – and the unfortunate truth is that more than 60 percent of businesses don’t survive a cyberattack.
+Data breaches caused by malicious actors are likely to be for their own profit, but some are for someone else’s benefit – in 2020, 71% of malicious insider breaches were financially motivated and 25% were motivated by espionage.
+That’s one reason why it’s critical to realize and accept that malicious insider threats are a reality for your business too – and the unfortunate truth is that more than 60% of businesses don’t survive a cyberattack.
 No matter how much you trust your staff, many people will find making quick money with a password irresistible.

 The Ponemon Institute report claims that it takes on average 77 days to detect and contain an insider attack.
-On a more granular level, a recent survey of IT professionals found that they believed their companies could detect an insider attack within much shorter timeframes – 16 percent said within a month, 20 percent said within a week, 20 percent said within a day, 16 percent said within an hour and 16 percent said they’d detect an insider attack within minutes.
+On a more granular level, a recent survey of IT professionals found that they believed their companies could detect an insider attack within much shorter timeframes – 16% said within a month, 20% said within a week, 20% said within a day, 16% said within an hour and 16% said they’d detect an insider attack within minutes.